CesarPetrescu/yanta/README.md

 ## 🐛 Known Issues & Limitations

-- Legacy Bluetooth adapter API deprecation warnings (Android 12+) - harmless for now
 - Release APKs are unsigned by default - sign before distribution
-- Watch requires Bluetooth pairing with phone for RFCOMM connection
+- Watch requires Bluetooth pairing with phone for initial BLE connection
+- BLE characteristic data limited to ~512 bytes per packet - large note lists may be truncated (consider chunking for production)
 - Server uses SQLite (single file) - consider PostgreSQL for heavy production use
+- Watch automatically scans and connects to first phone advertising the service UUID

 ## 🛠️ Development